alamiotk/Java_CodinGame/THE_DESCENT/README.md

 Loops, maximum
 ---------------

-The goal was to mark the highest mountain to shoot down - the maximum - and give its index.
+The goal is to mark the highest mountain to shoot down - the maximum - and give its index.